 This episode helps very little to move the story along, and it interrupts Ollie’s Hong Kong story and really, other than the final twist, it doesn’t do a lot to bring us into the next chapter.
 Really, all this episode did was provide Felicity with a little depth and back story.
 Other than that and Roy murdering Sara, this episode could be skipped, and I don’t think you would be terribly lost.
 I don’t think it will be one that I will watch over and over again.
 I saw it once, got the shock, now I am ready to move on to the next episode.
 Let’s keep our fingers crossed that it is a little better.

 In case you missed it because A. You’re not really a geek, or B. You have been living under a rock somewhere, DC made a major announcement involving 12 films between now and 2020.
 They even managed to one up Marvel by not just revealing the dates they have marked and set aside for the movies, they have also told us which titles will be released on which dates.
 It is clear, they are stepping up to go toe to toe with Marvel.
 This leads me to ask the question: Which is going to be better in the long run, the MCU (Marvel Cinematic Universe) or the DCCU (The DC Cinematic Universe)?
 First of all, I don’t even know if the new DC movie world will be called the DCCU.
 I just did that because of MCU.
 I saw it called the DCCC or the DC Cinematic Continuum.
 That’s a lot of C’s, so I like the DCCU better, but of course they will need to be different from Marvel, so maybe the DCCM-The DC Cinematic Multiverse.
 Or maybe the DC C52-The DC Cinematic 52, because we all know how much DC loves the number 52.
 In any case, the question remains, will DC be able to compete with the Marvel on the big screen?
 Or is it too late?
-Marvel has been doing this for a few years now, and it seems like they can do now wrong, with Guardians of the Galaxy blowing up the box office this summer, after being a title that no one had ever heard of over the last 30 years.
+People have been speculating on sites like The Direct for some time now, especially as Marvel has been doing this for a few years and it seems like they can do now wrong, with Guardians of the Galaxy blowing up the box office this summer, after being a title that no one had ever heard of over the last 30 years.
 The truth is, I don’t think that is going to happen with every random title Marvel might try to ram down our throats, and I think DC really has an advantage to be more successful in the long run.
 It may not seem like it now, but trust me, it’s going to happen.
 Let me tell you why, I think, DC is going to outlast and eventually take down Marvel at the box office.

 It might seem like Marvel has some amazing stuff coming our way, especially with the announcement that Captain America 3 is bringing us the Civil War story line.
 And that is probably true, but this announcement brings up what I believe are the two biggest issues facing the MCU right now.
 Let’s look at issue number one.
 Civil War is going to be massive and huge and change everything, and then what?
 Cap will be dead, it looks like Robert Downey, Jr. is planning on playing Tony Stark forever, we don’t know if Hemsworth will be back as Thor, and for whatever reason, Marvel has zero plans to do a really good Hulk movie.
 The four biggest names and most marketable characters Marvel has in the MCU will be gone.
 The Iron Man movies were all huge hits, and Cap and Thor did alright on their own, leading to the massively successful Avengers movie, leading to more successful sequels, that will be followed by another huge Avengers movie, which will lead to another round of successful movies for the big four (minus Hulk, sorry big guy) that will lead to a huge, epic Avengers 3, followed by nothing.
 Talk about a let down.
 The good news is that Marvel has plans to expand their universe with the likes of Ant-Man, Doctor Strange, Daredevil, Iron Fist, and Luke Cage.
 These characters are popular with hard-core comics fans because their titles typically had some of the premiere writing and stories, but they are not that marketable.
 Marvel led with the biggest names they had, and like it or not, they will be on their way out, just as DC is hitting their stride.